 Students go through a rigorous placement process in the quarter before they’re scheduled to do their residencies.
 They attend a mandatory information session during the second week of the quarter that walks them through the JR program and placement process.
 They also get advice from a panel of students who completed their residencies the previous quarter.

-At the session students receive a detailed, descriptive list of JR sites available the following quarter.
-To assist them in identifying their top choices, students also have a chance to examine reports filed by students who have done their residencies at these sites.
+At the session, students receive a detailed, descriptive list of JR sites available to them the following quarter.
+To help them in identifying their top choices, students also learn how they can examine reports written by peers who have spent an 11-week academic quarter at these sites.

-After doing their research, students submit an application with the JR coordinator.
-Among other things on the application, students describe what they hope to gain from their JR experiences; and they identify their top six site choices, explaining why they believe that these sites are particularly well-suited to them.
+After doing their research, students submit an application to the JR director.
+They describe what they hope to gain from their JR experiences.
+They also identify their top eight site choices and explain why they are well suited for them.

-Students meet with the JR coordinator between the fifth and seventh weeks of the quarter in one-on-one appointments to discuss these choices.
-Students should not become fixated on a particular site, as there are typically a number of sites where they could derive similar benefits and skill development.
+Students meet with the JR director between the fifth and seventh weeks of the quarter in one-on-one appointments to discuss these choices.
+Students should not become fixated on a particular place because many sites can provide similar opportunities to develop their skills.

-The JR coordinator assigns and posts a placement for each student in the eighth week of the quarter.
-The placements take into account a number of factors, including students’ training, internships and campus journalism and communications-related experiences.
-Placements are also based on students' specialized interests, career goals and grades as well as insights from Medill faculty.
+The JR director assigns and posts a placement for each student by the eighth week of the quarter.
+This process takes into account factors such as students’ interests, career goals, grades, training, internships, campus journalism and communications-related experiences, as well as insights from Medill faculty.

-While students may not get their top site choice, they are assured an assignment that will allow them to develop their skills and grow professionally.
-Students should consider their skill level, experience and the demands of the sites when making their selections.
-They can schedule a meeting with the JR coordinator before turning in their applications, if necessary, to discuss suitable selections.
+While students may not get assigned to their top site choice, they will go to a professional media site that will allow them to develop their skills and grow professionally.
+They should consider their skill level, experience and the demands of the sites when making their selections.
+If necessary, they can schedule a meeting with the JR director before turning in their applications to discuss suitable selections.

 FREQUENTLY ASKED QUESTION: WHAT DO I DO ABOUT HOUSING?

-Students will be required to secure their own housing accommodations while on JR, but the JR team provides guidance and information for finding housing.
-Many students use craigslist.com, but other sources include site supervisors, students who have been to the same JR site, local university housing postings and student housing services.
+Students are required to secure their own housing accommodations while on JR, but the JR team provides guidance and information for finding housing.
+Sources of information include site supervisors, students who have been to the same JR site, local university housing postings and student housing services.

 Students should make sure that the housing arrangements they make at Northwestern for the year that they will go on JR allow flexibility so they are not bound to leases and housing contracts for the quarter in which they are on JR.